zigszigsdk/FTP2Azure/README.md

 ## Known issues
  - Passive mode does not currently work (the client will have to forward ports in order to connect and stay in active)
  - usernames and passwords set in the service cofig file cannot contain the following characters: `(`, `)` and `:`
- - files cannot be overwritten.
-They have to be deleted first.

 ## Improvement ideas
 - keep the decoding logic solely inside of FtpSocketHandler and only pass FtpConnectionObject the full string message once an end-of-line is reached.